canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

        colcon metadata update

-Largely corresponds to this section of :samp:`setup-base` from the ROS 2 SDK (note the use of the variables from the previous section):
+Correspond to this section of :samp:`setup-base` from the ROS 2 SDK (note the use of the variables):

 .. code-block:: shell